Criminology

 Unit 4: External examination (one and a half hours)

-Alternatively, the qualification allows learners to gain the required understanding and skills to be able to consider employment within some aspects of the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.
+Studying Criminology can lead to careers in the Police Service, Prison Service, Social work and social research.
+The qualification allows learners to gain the required understanding and skills to be able to consider employment within the criminal justice system, e.g. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.